mkingopng/feedback_prize_pytorch/README.md

 So in summary, OFI's are:
 1) refactor to pytorch/transformers, get rid of tez.
 Keep in mind that transformers is built around distributed compute.
 2) chose the right model -> longformer-base, longformer-large, bigbird.
-3) NER
+3) named entity recognition (NER) -> NER_train.csv
-4) spelling, punctuation & grammar
+4) spelling, punctuation & grammar (SPG) -> clean_word_dict.csv
 5) post-processing -> probability_thresholds etc.
 6) ensemble -> can i use GBDT to enhance?
-7) choose the right max_char, LR and other hyperparameters
+7) tuning: choose the right max_char, LR and other hyperparameters
 8) print CV for the whole training run at the end, rather than manually calculating the average
 9) how can I schedule this training program to start a new training run at completion of the current? keep rolling...
 Notionally I can complete 2-3 runs per day if I do this.
 Is it as simple as nesting it in another for loop?
+More iterations means more choices.

 # NB: I ran inference on my own checkpoint files and  got a surprisingly good result: 0.666.
 This is surprising as it's higher than the average for either of the checkpoints I used